michael2012z/BitBible/markdown/KJV/files/2Chr.md

 11. And when the king entered into the house of the Lord, the guard came and fetched them, and brought them again into the guard chamber.

-12. And when he humbled himself, the wrath of the Lord turned from him, that he would not destroy him altogether: and also in Judah things went well.and also…: or, and yet in Judah there were good things
+12. And when he humbled himself, the wrath of the Lord turned from him, that he would not destroy him altogether: and also in Judah things went well.

 13. So king Rehoboam strengthened himself in Jerusalem, and reigned: for Rehoboam was one and forty years old when he began to reign, and he reigned seventeen years in Jerusalem, the city which the Lord had chosen out of all the tribes of Israel, to put his name there.
 And his mother’s name was Naamah an Ammonitess.

-14. And he did evil, because he prepared not his heart to seek the Lord.prepared: or, fixed
+14. And he did evil, because he prepared not his heart to seek the Lord.

 15. Now the acts of Rehoboam, first and last, are they not written in the book of Shemaiah the prophet, and of Iddo the seer concerning genealogies?
-And there were wars between Rehoboam and Jeroboam continually.book: Heb. words
+And there were wars between Rehoboam and Jeroboam continually.

-16. And Rehoboam slept with his fathers, and was buried in the city of David: and Abijah his son reigned in his stead.Abijah: also called, Abijam
+16. And Rehoboam slept with his fathers, and was buried in the city of David: and Abijah his son reigned in his stead.

 ## 2 Chronicles 13